 This is the BEST beef and broccoli you can make at home in less than 30 minutes!
 It's super easy to make, tastes just as good, if not better than takeout, and cheaper too.
-Complete this Chinese takeout classic with some egg fried rice or shrimp fried rice for some surf and turf action!
+Complete this Chinese takeout classic with some shrimp fried rice or shrimp lo mein for some surf and turf action!

 Beef and broccoli (jiè lán niú - 芥兰牛) has long since been one of the most popular items ordered at Chinese restaurants.
 Now, you can easily make it at home!